telerik/ajax-docs/controls/cloudupload/custom-cloud-storage-providers/overview.md

 tags: overview
 published: True
 position: 0
+previous_url: controls/cloudupload/cloud-storage-providers/telerik-backend-services,controls/cloudupload/custom-cloud-storage-providers/custom-telerik-backend-services-provider-
 ---

 # Custom Cloud Storage Providers Overview

 Custom Cloud Storage Providers were added for the first time in **Q1 2014**.
-They extend the existing **Cloud Storage Providers** ([Amazon S3]({%slug cloudupload/cloud-storage-providers/amazon-s3%}) , [Azure Blob Storage]({%slug cloudupload/cloud-storage-providers/azure-blob-storage%}) and [Telerik Backend Services]({%slug cloudupload/cloud-storage-providers/telerik-backend-services%})) as offer creating of some custom functionalities, which cannot be achieved with the standard providers.
+They extend the existing **Cloud Storage Providers** ([Amazon S3]({%slug cloudupload/cloud-storage-providers/amazon-s3%}) and [Azure Blob Storage]({%slug cloudupload/cloud-storage-providers/azure-blob-storage%})) as offer creating of some custom functionalities, which cannot be achieved with the standard providers.
 For example they allow dynamically setting Security Credentials from the Code-Behind and switching between the different Providers.

 ## Custom Providers